0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 ## GNU/Linux

 It is often believed that [open source](https://en.wikipedia.org/wiki/Open-source_software) software is inherently secure because there is the expectation that verification occurs regularly.
-In reality it does depend on a number of factors, such as project activity, developer experience, level of rigour applied to [code reviews](https://en.wikipedia.org/wiki/Code_review) and how often attention is given to specific parts of the [codebase](https://en.wikipedia.org/wiki/Codebase) that may go untouched for years.
+In reality, it does depend on a number of factors, such as project activity, developer experience, level of rigour applied to [code reviews](https://en.wikipedia.org/wiki/Code_review) and how often attention is given to specific parts of the [codebase](https://en.wikipedia.org/wiki/Codebase) that may go untouched for years.

 In the case of desktop GNU/Linux distributions, they often come with several security deficiencies when compared to their proprietary counterparts.
 These include: